-- Deadpan Snarker: Being snarky has become such an integral part of his characters that a good role of thumb is that if his characters isn't saying something sarcastic and witty, it's a pretty good sign that shit just got real.
+- Deadpan Snarker: Being snarky has become such an integral part of his characters that a good role of thumb is that if his characters aren't saying something sarcastic and witty, it's a pretty good sign that shit just got real.

 - Friend to All Children: Possibly the weirdest part of the first Deadpool is the number of times children were involved in the promotion.
 There's that Halloween outing with the kids, and Ryan famously got to know a young terminally ill fan.
 This may have been the impetus for both Once Upon a Deadpool and taking the lead role in Pokémon Detective Pikachu.